 The chronic illness benefit is not considered long term care insurance.
 Rather, it is considered an accelerated death benefit, one which comes out of your life insurance death benefit.

-More on Long Term Care Insurance Policies
+Final Thoughts on Long Term Care Insurance Policies

 Stand-alone LTC insurance policies are not going to provide the same benefits of life insurance.
 However, they are often less expensive than LTC+LIFE hybrid policies.